 Raphael Poplock is ESPN’s Vice President of Games and Partnerships for ESPN.
 In this role, he guides the overall vision, priorities and strategy for all of ESPN’s games businesses, including its multi-year relationships with EA SPORTS, Microsoft Xbox and other console partners; online and mobile casual games.
 He also oversees new revenue-driving activities across Digital Media products – including video, WatchESPN and social media – global partnership management and business development for ESPN.
-Based in ESPN’s New York office, Poplock reports directly to Marie Donoghue, Senior Vice President, Business Affairs & Business Development, ESPN.
+Based in ESPN’s New York office, Poplock reports directly to Marie Donoghue, Executive Vice President, Global Strategy & Original Content, ESPN.

 Poplock’s day-to-day games responsibilities include overseeing all new game development concepts across console, social and casual platforms, as well as the incorporation of game assets across ESPN properties.
 From a broader business development standpoint, Poplock works closely with ESPN’s Ad Sales, Affiliate Sales & Marketing, and Social Media groups to drive incremental revenues and profitability for other content businesses.